coderefinery/git-intro/_episodes/02-basics.md

 ---

 ## Modifying committed changes

-In Git it is possible to modify and even remove committed history with `git commit --amend` or `git reset`.
-We will not demonstrate this at this stage.

 Indeed, Git lets you do marvelous things with history.
 This is all fine and well as long as you are modifying commits that you are not sharing with others.
 When